FAA opens more airspace in North Dakota for UAS research

-On or about Dec 20, the Department of Defense will release its solicitation of Phase I Proposals for the 2014 Small Business Innovation Research (SBIR) Program.
-Eight DOD Components will participate in the 2014.1 Solicitation.
+The Department of Defense invites the submission of Phase I Proposals for the Small Business Technology Transfer (STTR) Program.
 Multiple awards are anticipated.
 Eligibility is restricted to U.S. small businesses.
-Proposals are due Jan 22, 2014.
-More information regarding DOD-SBIR-14-1 is available at: https://www.fbo.gov/spg/ODA/WHS/REF/DoDSBIR14-1/listing.html.
+Applications are due Apr 9.
+More information regarding DOD-STTR-14-A is available at: https://www.fbo.gov/spg/ODA/WHS/REF/DoDSTTR14-A/listing.html.